gjcarneiro/yacron/README.rst

   * Logs everything to stdout/stderr [1]_;

 * Option to automatically retry failing cron jobs, with exponential backoff;
-* Optional HTTP REST API, to fetch status and start jobs on demand.
+* Optional HTTP REST API, to fetch status and start jobs on demand;
+* Arbitrary timezone support;

 ..
 [1] Whereas vixie cron only logs to syslog, requiring a syslog daemon to be running in the background or else you don't get logs!